-We flew out of Washington-Dulles airport on Saturday, May 27, 20017, with a four hour layover in Toronto, Canada.
+We flew out of Washington-Dulles airport on Saturday, May 27, 20017, with a four-hour layover in Toronto, Canada.
 Our direct evening flight on the Boeing 787 Dreamliner from Toronto to Tel Aviv would last for more than ten hours.
 Kim and I had planned to sleep on the plane, but let me say that is nearly impossible.
 You might as well stay awake, read, watch movies, and enjoy the spectacular endless sunset over the Arctic Circle.
 It is breathtaking!

 We landed in Tel Aviv the next morning.
 From our approach to the Ben-Gurion Airport and our quick flyover the Judean Hills below Jerusalem, it was obvious that much had changed since my last brief visit for my sister’s wedding in 1996.
 Towering buildings, massive freeway structures, commercial and industrial developments, and rail lines covered the landscape.
 Israel had become a developed nation in the thirty-three years since my return to the U.S. in 1984.

-We had planned our trip over a year ago, long before the election of President Trump and his recent visit to Israel the week before we arrived (which inconveniently shut down the entire city of Jerusalem), and without the realization that we would actually be in the Holy Land during Shavuot (Pentecost).
+We had planned our trip over a year ago, long before the election of President Trump and his recent visit to Israel the week before we arrived (which inconveniently shut down the entire city of Jerusalem), and without the realization that we would be in the Holy Land during Shavuot (Pentecost).
 Efficiently, we also missed the huge gay pride parade that engulfed the city of Tel Aviv a few days after our departure.

 We stayed in Tel Aviv the first night, exploring the small shops and bakeries that lined the streets of the older parts of the city.
 One thing that will take you by surprise is the quality of the food in Israel.
 Apart from New York, I have never found better.
-An Israeli breakfast will overwhelm your senses with its freshly baked breads and pastries, fresh fruits and vegetables, Israeli salads, stuffed grape leaves, grilled eggplant, olives, soft fresh cheeses and yogurts, humus and tahini, omelets, shakshouka, chalva, and amazingly, fresh squeezed orange juice.
+An Israeli breakfast will overwhelm your senses with its freshly baked bread and pastries, fresh fruits and vegetables, Israeli salads, stuffed grape leaves, grilled eggplant, olives, soft, fresh cheeses and yogurts, hummus and tahini, omelets, shakshouka, chalva, and amazingly, fresh squeezed orange juice.
 Israelis have a healthier diet on average than any other nation on earth, period.

 I visited an old friend from high school who still lives in Bat Yam, just a few blocks from where we grew up together.
 Bat Yam is neighboring community south of Tel Aviv.
 I had not seen Atzmon in over thirty years, and it felt like we were still close high school buddies.
 I also had a chance to show Kim the apartment I grew up in.
-It looks pretty much the same, only the trees are much bigger.
+It looks pretty much the same; only the trees are much bigger.

 The next day we then began our journey northward through the Israeli coastal communities of Netanya, Caesarea, Haifa, and lastly Akko.
 Parking a few blocks from the old seaport city of Akko, I navigated the Hebrew pay-and-park machine, only to realize soon after that I was the only car with a parking sticker.
 In Israel, parking meters like many other things are merely suggestions, maybe even considered a charitable donation.
 I guess we did our good deed for the day.